 Now that the basic requirements to get Wagtail on Ubuntu are installed, run the commands below to download and install Wagtail packages.

-Wagtail has its source code on Github that you can use to download and use. however, the quickest way is to use Python PIP.
+Wagtail has a source code on GitHub that you can download and use.
+However, the quickest way is to use Python PIP.

 Run the commands below to download and install Wagtail using Python-Pip into your home directory.